-Following this keynote introduction, Benedetta Baldini (pictured), Senior Policy Advisor at ESIP, presented the ESIP and MEDEV report on trends in pharmaceutical expenditure.
-This report outlines the results of an exercise conducted with public health insurers, analysing trends and drivers of medicine spending.
-Respondents from 15 EU Member States and Norway reported that medicine spending has been rising steadily in both hospitals and community pharmacies settings, sometimes exceeding budget forecasts, and with growth rates higher year-over-year.
+Presentation of the ESIP-MEDEV pharmaceutical expenditure survey spending has been rising steadily in both hospitals and community pharmacies settings, sometimes exceeding budget forecasts, and with growth rates higher year-over-year.
 Rising prices-especially for new, expensive therapies-are the major driver of this increase, rather than just volumes of prescriptions.
 Oncology and rare diseases were identified as key therapeutic areas driving costs, with spending on orphan drugs growing at a much faster rate than the overall pharmaceutical market.
 In her presentation, Benedetta Baldini highlighted figures on pharmaceutical expenditure trends in Austria, Belgium, France, Germany, Portugal, Slovenia and Sweden.